-Review the instructions for preparing the Research and Related Budget in the Notice of Funding Opportunity and contact the Office of Grant Management at grantmangement@neh.gov if you have a question regarding the allowability or classification of costs.
+Review the instructions for preparing the Research and Related Budget in the NOFO and contact the Office of Grant Management at grantmangement@neh.gov if you have a question regarding the allowability or classification of costs.

 7. Where should we include humanities scholars on the Research and Related Budget?